 Sometimes it's necessary to decrypt a PDF instance. qpdf is an example of a utility that helps.

 At least, that's my usual first response, although, as 2004 begins, a couple of products are making me soften that stance.
 I understand all the situations that make text-extraction appear to be desirable; I've lived through most of them myself.
 As several sages have counseled, however, from a programmatic standpoint, "think of PDF as paper", by which they mean you could use scissors and glue on it, but there's almost certainly a better way.
 Almost always, you're--we're--better off going upstream to the data where the PDFs originated.
 I'm happy to help analyze specific situations on a consulting basis to determine whether there's an appropriate alternative to text-extraction, and also to help your organization implement the text-extraction method that's best for it.
+For more on the subject, and especially the possibilities for tabulated data, see this page focused exclusively on content extraction.

 If you insist on extracting text from PDF, and choose not to engage our consultancy, you're likely to find your answer from the following list.
 This list remains partial; you're welcome to write me to ask that I unpack more of my notes, if you have specific requirements none of these meet.